pranavjha21/catuserbot/userbot/plugins/README.md

 ```python3
 None
 ```
 There is None Mandatory Imports.
-Because Config, bot and command are already automatically imported.
+Because Config, Bot and Command are already automatically imported.

 ## Explanation
 The Mandatory Imports are now automatically imported.